 Search preparation and documentation

 Plan on spending hours learning the search process, searching, and evaluating results.
 The length of time spent on your search depends on the complexity of the invention.
 It is important to carefully record the details of your search process, such as the databases you used, the date and time of your search, the keywords you searched, and which patents/published patent applications were retrieved.

-The Patent and Trademark Resource Center Program also provides a CBT (computer based training) tutorial with a detailed review of the Seven Step Strategy.
-The current CBT covers searching using U.S. Patent Classification.
+The Patent and Trademark Resource Center Program also provides a CBT (computer-based training) tutorial with a detailed review of the step-by-step strategy.
+The current CBT covers searching using Cooperative Patent Classification (CPC).